Penn State Initiatives

 UHS and CAPS provide intervention-based programming and services for students who show early signs of potential alcohol abuse and addiction.
 Among other initiatives, UHS and CAPS offers the following services and programs:

-- BASICS: UHS has been running an educational program for mandated students (those who receive alcohol-related citations on and off campus) since the 1980s.
-The current version of the program, which was instituted in July 2010, is based on a nationally recognized model called BASICS (Brief Alcohol Screening and Intervention for College Students).
-BASICS employs a harm-reduction approach to decrease risky behaviors and the negative effects of drinking.
+- BASICS: Health Promotion and Wellness has been running an educational program for mandated students since the 1980s.
+The current version of the program, which was launched in July 2010, is based on a nationally recognized, evidence-based model called BASICS (Brief Alcohol Screening and Intervention for College Students).
+BASICS uses a harm-reduction approach and is designed to decrease risky behaviors and the negative effects of drinking.
 All students who have violated laws or policies relating to underage consumption of alcohol, public drunkenness, excessive consumption, or driving under the influence, either on or off campus, as well as students who have visited the Mount Nittany Medical Center Emergency Department for alcohol-related treatment, are required to attend BASICS.

 - Alcohol Intervention Program: Among other services, CAPS offers the Alcohol Intervention Program (AIP).
 AIP is “brief counseling” (i.e., one to four sessions), accommodating referrals from the Office of Student Conduct and/or Office of Residence Life.
 Occasionally, referrals to this program are made by those who do not work for the University, such as district justices or probation officers.
 This therapeutic intervention, a form of treatment, is provided by a professional counselor who specializes in drug and alcohol counseling.